The climate of Tibet:

 4. Is high altitude sickness more serious if going to Tibet by plane than by train?

 Exactly, but both means have their advantages and disadvantages.
-You are more likely to have high altitude sickness because you don’t have enough time to adapt to the plateau environment gradually if you go by plane.
-The altitude change is directly from several hundred meters to more than 3000 meters.
+You are more likely to have high altitude sickness because you don’t have enough time to gradually adapt to the plateau environment if you go by plane.
+The altitude change is from several hundred to more than 3000 meters.
 If you go to Tibet by train, you can slowly adapt your body to the high plateau environment.
 Then, you may relieve or avoid high altitude sickness.

 5. People with what kind of diseases can not go to Tibet?
 Do I need physical practice before traveling to Tibet?